 When it came to the company stationery set, Quentin was keen to think different and try something a little unusual.
 Normally, a new logo and corporate identity would simply be applied to printed business cards, letterheads and compliments slips, envelopes and postage labels.
 For our new identity we based it around a series of printed stickers.
 These stickers were designed to be multi-purpose and applied in different positions for different uses.

 For example, when stuck to a plain business card, half of the sticker appears on the front of the card, with the other half wrapping around on to the rear of the business card.
 Similarly, when applied to letterheads and compliments slips, three quarters of the sticker displays on the front face of the letterhead, with the remaining quarter wrapping around on the rear of the letterhead or compliments slip.
-The high gloss stickers contrast in feel to the high quality uncoated Conqueror Wove Concrete paper, board and envelopes specified for the initial run.
+The high gloss, rectangular stickers, printed by our friends at FastPrint, contrast in feel to the high quality uncoated Conqueror Wove Concrete paper, board and envelopes specified for the initial run.

 “One of the reasons for using stickers was to give us flexibility when it comes to the paper and board we use for our letterheads and business cards.
 If we want to change the stock based on new trends, new paper types or even seasonal events, we can do this easily, without incurring any additional print costs.”